 To make the dough, you need to activate the yeast in water, milk, oil and half the sugar.
-Then you add to the flour, baking powder and salt and knead into a dough for 5-7 minutes.
+Then you add to the flour, baking powder and salt and knead into a dough for at least 5-7 minutes.

 Then you rest your dough for 2 hours to triple in size.
 Roll out with a rolling pin, cut out in 3 and half-inch circles, brush with oil, fold into moon shapes and press in the centre.
 Again let rest in your steaming basket for 20-30 minutes before steaming for 8 minutes.

 I found this recipe to be great and would definitely say to give it a go with the buttermilk fried chicken.
 My mouth is watering thinking about it.
 Maybe time to get back in the kitchen and cook some more.Print

 1/3 cup warm water

 2 tbsp vegetable oil or avocado oil.

 2 1/2 cups all-purpose flour (use blenched flour if you want complete white buns)

 1/2 tsp baking powder